ArielCoinOrg/arielcoin/doc/README.md

-Qtum Core
+Ariel Core
 =============

 Setup
 ---------------------
-Qtum Core is the original Qtum client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Qtum transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Ariel Core is the original Ariel client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Ariel transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Qtum Core, visit [qtumcore.org](https://www.qtumcore.org/).
+To download Ariel Core, visit [arielcoin.org](https://www.arielcoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Qtum Core on your native platform.
+The following are some helpful notes on how to run Ariel Core on your native platform.

 ### Unix